siana-systems/docker-tf2-cpu/README.md

-# SIANA TensorFlow/Keras Development Docker for CPU-Host
+# SIANA TensorFlow/Keras Docker for CPU-Host

 This repo is used to build a docker image for deep-learning development targeting TensorFlow 2.0 with Keras.